Deploying SCF

 tcb fn deploy --all

-In a function code directory (containing package.json), deploy directly without a configuration file:
+In the function code directory (containing package.json), you can deploy directly without a configuration file:

 cd my-function